coryan/coryan.github.io/_includes/2017/02/20/on-benchmarking-part-6/workstation-report.md

 {% highlight text %}
-## Warning: Some evidence of auto-correlation in the samples
+## PASSED: the samples do not exhibit high auto-correlation
-## max.acf.array=0.0213, max.acf.map=0.0536
 {% endhighlight %}

 I am going to proceed, even though the data on virtual machines tends